Guide to Visiting Taipei, Taiwan for the First Time

 Relax Hotel Taipei Exterior

-I’m recommending this hotel because Relax III Hotel rates usually include breakfast.
+I’m recommending this hotel because the Relax III Hotel rates usually include breakfast.
 Okay, so I did mention it’s not necessary to book a room with breakfast included because there are better food options outside of the hotel.

-Also I picked Relax III Hotel for traveling families because at this hotel you can book adjoining rooms.
+Also, I picked Relax III Hotel for traveling families because at this hotel you can book adjoining rooms.

 Relax III Hotel: Check Rates